Deanna Stellato-Dudek

-Deanna Stellato-Dudek (born June 22, 1983) is an American pair skater who currently competes with Maxime Deschamps for Canada.
-With Deschamps, she is the 2023 Four Continents bronze medalist, 2022 Grand Prix de France champion, 2022 Skate America silver medalist, 2022 CS Nebelhorn Trophy champion, and 2023 Canadian national champion.
+Deanna Stellato-Dudek (born June 22, 1983) is an American-Canadian pair skater who currently competes with Maxime Deschamps for Canada.
+With Deschamps, she is the 2024 World champion, the 2024 Four Continents champion, the 2023–24 Grand Prix Final bronze medalist, a six-time ISU Grand Prix medalist, a three-time ISU Challenger Series gold medalist, and a three-time Canadian national champion (2023–25).
+She is the oldest female figure skater to win a World title in any discipline.

+She and Deschamps are also the first pair team to perform an assisted backflip in an ISU competition.

-Competing for the United States with her former skating partner, Nathan Bartholomay, she is the 2018 CS Ondrej Nepela Trophy silver medalist, the 2018 CS Nebelhorn Trophy bronze medalist, the 2018 CS Golden Spin of Zagreb bronze medalist, and a two-time U.S. national bronze medalist (2018–2019).
+Competing for the United States with her former skating partner, Nathan Bartholomay, she is the 2018 Ondrej Nepela Trophy silver medalist, the 2018 Nebelhorn Trophy bronze medalist, the 2018 Golden Spin of Zagreb bronze medalist, and a two-time U.S. national bronze medalist (2018, 2019).

-Stellato-Dudek originally competed in ladies' singles and won one senior international medal – silver at the 2000 Karl Schäfer Memorial.
-Earlier in her career, she won silver at the 2000 World Junior Championships and gold at the 1999–20 Junior Grand Prix Final.
+Stellato-Dudek originally competed in single skating, winning silver at the 2000 World Junior Championships and gold at the 1999–00 Junior Grand Prix Final.
+She won one senior international medal, a silver at the 2000 Karl Schäfer Memorial, prior to her initial retirement from competitive skating in 2001.

 Personal life

-Stellato was born June 22, 1983, in Park Ridge, Illinois.
+Stellato-Dudek was born June 22, 1983, in Park Ridge, Illinois.
 She is a licensed aesthetician and permanent cosmetic professional.
 She has worked as the director of aesthetics at the Geldner Center in Chicago.
 She married a consultant, Michael Dudek, in 2013.

+Stellato-Dudek was granted Canadian citizenship on December 11, 2024.

 Single skating

-Stellato began learning to skate as a five-year-old.
+Stellato-Dudek began learning to skate as a five-year-old.
 In the 1999–2000 season, she won the ISU Junior Grand Prix Final and went on to win the silver medal at the 2000 World Junior Championships.
 A member of Wagon Wheel FSC, she was coached by Cindy Watson-Caprel and Philip Mills in Northbrook and Buffalo Grove, Illinois.

-Stellato began the following season at a U.S.-only team event, the 2000 Keri Lotion Classic, where she was partnered with Michael Weiss.
+Stellato-Dudek began the following season at a U.S.-only team event, the 2000 Keri Lotion Classic, where she was partnered with Michael Weiss.
 She received a 6.0 for presentation.
 Making her senior international debut, she won silver at the 2000 Karl Schäfer Memorial in October.
 In November, she finished fifth at a Grand Prix event, the 2000 Skate Canada International, where she injured her right hip before the free skate.
-After returning to training two weeks later, Stellato sustained a pulled hip flexor in the same hip, which led to her withdrawal from the 2001 U.S. Championships.
+After returning to training two weeks later, Stellato-Dudek sustained a pulled hip flexor in the same hip, which led to her withdrawal from the 2001 U.S. Championships.
 She later decided to retire from competition.
 Due to four different hip injuries, she had skated for approximately 24 months in four years.
 Other injuries in her career included a torn ligament in her right ankle and a fractured left ankle.